 - Large area of swelling

-Naltrexone (Vivitrol) for Alcohol and Opioid Use Disorder
+Naltrexone (Vivitrol) for Alcohol & Opioid Use Disorder

 - Difficulty breathing